apache/mesos/docs/getting-started.md

 Following are the instructions for stock Windows 10 and Windows Server 2012 or newer.

 1. Install the latest version of [Visual Studio Community 2015](https://www.visualstudio.com/post-download-vs?sku=community).
+   Make sure to select the Common Tools for Visual C++ and the Windows 10 SDK.
    Start Visual Studio Community to complete the setup and configuration.
 2. Install [CMake 3.5.2 or later](https://cmake.org/files/v3.5/cmake-3.5.2-win32-x86.msi).
    Do not run CMake before finishing the Visual Studio Community setup.
 3. Install [Gnu Patch 2.5.9-7 or later](http://downloads.sourceforge.net/project/gnuwin32/patch/2.5.9-7/patch-2.5.9-7-setup.exe).
+4. If building from git, make sure you have Windows-style line endings. i.e. `git config core.autocrlf true`.
+5. Make sure there are no spaces in your build directory.
+   For example, `C:/Program Files (x86)/mesos` is an invalid build directory.

 ## Building Mesos (Posix)